CSGSA-UH/csgsa-uh.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: The University Of Houston
+subtitle: at the University of Houston

 profile:
   align: right